 A student must enroll for at least 3 credit hours of POL SCI 990 for final preparation of the Master's Paper.

 Major Professor as Advisor

 The student must have a major professor to advise and supervise the student’s studies as specified in Graduate School regulations.
-The incoming student is advised by the chair of the departmental Graduate Committee; as the student develops specialized interests within the discipline, the student selects a major professor from within that area of specialization.
+The incoming student is advised by the Director of Graduate Studies; as the student develops specialized interests within the discipline, the student selects a major professor from within that area of specialization.

 A formal thesis is not required.
 However, each student shall prepare and defend orally a paper that demonstrates conceptual ability and research competence in some recognized area (sub-field) of political science.
 It is expected that the master’s paper will be prepared in a scholarly fashion, normally conforming to the format characteristic of journal articles published in the chosen area of study.
 A statement setting forth additional guidelines and criteria of evaluation will be made available.

 For full-time students it is expected that the master’s paper will be defended prior to the completion of four semesters (two years) of graduate work.
 Consequently, the Department encourages students to choose paper topics for graduate seminars that may serve as the basis for the master’s paper.
 Postponement of the oral defense of the master’s paper beyond four semesters requires the approval of the Graduate Committee.